jonathan-r-jones/Composable-Batch-Files/README.md

 * %CBF_DEFAULT_REPOSITORY_FOLDER%

-For example, here's an example of some CBF envrionment variables:
+For example, here's an example of some CBF environment variables:

 ![](env_sample.png)